 If you are still using Microsoft Windows Vista operating system, then you may be facing wireless network issue as described in this post.
-Recently I have faced a strange problem with my windows vista laptop which failed to detect any wireless networks around my place even though I was in the range of few wireless networks.
-This small guide shows how I fixed this issue and you can use it if your Windows Vista not detecting any wireless networks.
+Recently I have faced a strange problem with my Windows Vista laptop which failed to detect any wireless networks around my place even though I was in the range of few wireless networks.
+This small guide shows how I fixed the issue.
+You can try these same steps for Windows 7, 8.1 and even Windows 10 too.

 Try this if Windows 7 network is slow, it really helps to improve the network performance.